 - Dropshipping – if you don’t fancy handling all the complex logistics of fulfillment, then use a reputable dropshipping company to handle it for you.
-This can be a hugely lucrative way of managing your own store, as you only pay out for the products that your customers actually order and pay for.
+This can be a hugely lucrative way of managing your store.
+As you only pay out for the products that your customers order and pay for.
 Just ensure that you still have a joined-up customer experience.

 - Sell digital items, like webinars, tutorials or ebooks, to keep production costs to a minimum.
 This is a great route to market for bloggers, writers, and successful entrepreneurs.

 - Print-on-demand is another great way to minimize storage and fulfillment costs.
 But again, make sure you work with a trusted supplier who won’t mess you, or your customers, around.